PrestaShop/prestashop.github.io/news/_posts/2021-07-06-responsivebo.md

  - ux
 ---

-# Towards a more mobile-friendly back office

-## Why work on responsive design?

 Until now, PrestaShop has always relied on a desktop-first responsive design strategy.
 Indeed, there are few uses cases on mobile.
 But you can't prevent users from checking their store's back office on their mobile!

+## Why work on responsive design?

 Today, there are some issues that affect the user experience on mobile device: